ComFreek/TSCompiler/README.md

 ## Currently implemented languages

-### JavaScript
+### JavaScript / TypeScript

+#### Embedding in TypeScript

 This interface is itself completely written in TypeScript.
+Therefore you can also reference the `*.ts` source file in your existing TypeScript project.

+Just include this line on top of your file:

+`///<reference path="../src/ts-compiler.ts" />`
 <br />

+#### Embedding in HTML

 You have to include these files in your HTML file:
 <br /><br />
 `<script type="text/javascript" src="typescript.js"></script>`